 [Another favorite SS gag of mine, as a kid, was the chef who’d emerge from some doorway, at the top of a small stairwell, bearing a huge tray of ice cream sundaes.
 He’d invariably appear there at the close of some peppy-but-educational music video extolling the virtues and qualities of, say, the number 7 — and when he did, he’d sing out, “Seven!
 Chocolate!
 Sundaes!!”
 Whereupon he’d trip and fall down the stairs, making a huge mess.
-I found this side-splittingly hilarious and remember rooting to see the 7 video (as opposed to 5 or 8) because it would result in such gratifying chaos.]
+I found this side-splittingly hilarious and remember rooting to see the 7 video (as opposed to 5 or 8) because I knew it would result in such gratifying, splattered chaos.]

-In my relative dotage, and in wake of reading Strauss & Howe’s important 1991 book, “Generations: A History of America 1584-2054”, I continue to come across cultural touchstones that more definitively separate myself from (and more finely hone my animus toward) Baby Boomers, my feckless next elders in the culture.
+In my relative dotage, and in wake of reading Strauss & Howe’s important 1991 book, “Generations: A History of America 1584-2054”, I continue to come across these cultural touchstones that more definitively separate myself from (and more finely hone my animus toward) Baby Boomers, my feckless next elders in the culture.
 Sesame Street is one such marker.
 If you’re an early 50something like myself and you knew the words to “Rubber Ducky”, you’re clearly a member of the 13th Generation — for Boomers were by that time too old for such things.

-Eventually I would outgrow Sesame Street, too, graduating as it were to The Electric Company, a companion PBS show (also produced by the Children’s Television Workshop) that more strongly emphasized the development of reading, or that’s the way it seemed to me at the time.
+Eventually I would outgrow Sesame Street, too, graduating as it were to The Electric Company, a companion PBS show (also produced by the Children’s Television Workshop) that more strongly emphasized the development of reading skills, or that’s the way it seemed to me at the time.
 Rita Moreno of all people hosted that enterprise, or so I was recently reminded when listening to a fascinating podcast/interview with her.

-If you’re never heard Mark Maron’s WTF, here is yet another example of why this long-form pod is so fabulous: Where else would you hear Moreno, now 86, so engagingly but casually discussing West Side Story, public TV in the 1970s, and her navigation of the decaying MGM studio system as a young Latina in the late 1940s?
-Here’s another reason I dig it: Maron is exactly my age.
-Over and over again I find his conversational interviews revealing of a cultural attitude that syncs up with my own, from movies and television shows that made big impressions on us both; to the particular drug culture that pervaded when we arrived at college in the early 1980s; to an ambivalence toward Boomers, in whose wide-ass shadow we have lived our entire lives; to attitudes of broad tolerance and political skepticism that Strauss & Howe tell us are trademark of 13ers (and other Reactive generations that inevitably follow Idealist cohorts like Boomers).
+If you’re never heard Mark Maron’s WTF, here is yet another example of why the long-form pod is so fabulous: Where else would you hear Moreno, now 86, so engagingly but casually discussing West Side Story, public TV in the 1970s, and her navigation of the decaying MGM studio system as a young Latina in the late 1940s?
+Here’s another reason I dig WTF: Maron is exactly my age.
+Over and over again I find his conversational interviews revealing of a generational attitude that syncs up with my own, from movies and television shows that made big impressions on us both; to the particular drug culture that pervaded when we arrived at college in the early 1980s; to an ambivalence toward Boomers, in whose wide-ass shadow we have lived our entire lives; to attitudes of broad tolerance and political skepticism that Strauss & Howe tell us are trademark of 13ers (and other Reactive generations that inevitably follow Idealist cohorts like Boomers).